The Brand Activism Playbook and Why It Stopped Working

 Target responded by removing some products from shelves, relocating others from front-of-store positioning, and generally reducing the display footprint of the collection.
 The LGBTQ+ advocacy community responded to the removal with criticism and some calls to boycott Target for abandoning its commitment.

 Target found itself simultaneously boycotted by conservatives over the original product line and criticized by progressives for backing down.
-Q2 2023 comparable sales fell 5.4%, partially attributed by management to “volatile reactions.”
+Q2 2023 comparable sales fell 5.4%, partially attributed by management to "volatile reactions."
+For the full case, see Target's 2023 Pride Collection.

 The Target case illustrates why the risk model for brand activism needs to account for both directions of backlash.
-The consulting playbook addressed the conservative backlash scenario (short-term noise, survive it) but did not adequately address the progressive backlash scenario (if you back down you lose the original constituency and also get covered as a coward).
+The consulting playbook addressed the conservative backlash scenario (short-term noise, survive it) but did not adequately address the progressive backlash scenario.
+If you back down you lose the original constituency and also get covered as a coward.
 Once activated, brand positions on contested social issues are difficult to maintain or retract without cost in one direction or another.

 The Segmented-Market Logic